nDash.com is a content creation platform that provides brands and agencies with access to the world's top freelance writers.

 While the pandemic is far from being over, there is an ending in sight and we have to consider what comes after.
 There can no “return to normal” in the post-COVID-19 world when it comes to receiving or providing medical care.
 Whenever applicable, telemedicine should be a standard part of medical care.

-As the expansion of telehealth continues to change the expectations and attitudes regarding telehealth, providers should operate on the assumption that telehealth should be permanent part of their medical practices.
+As the expansion of telehealth continues to change expectations and attitudes, providers should operate on the assumption that telehealth should be permanent part of their medical practices.